Mental health survey questions, examples, and types

 Mental health questionnaire for employees

-We spend a great part of our days at work.
+We spend a great deal of our days at work.
 Whether working from home or in the office, mental health influences an employee’s productivity, efficiency, and relationships with co-workers.
 Work is also a source of stress for a lot of people and minimizing it allows people to achieve more.
 But how?

-Employee mental health surveys are designed to help ascertain which issues are influencing the mental health of employees and how to create an environment where everyone feels safe and positive.
+Employee surveys are designed to help ascertain which issues are influencing the mental health of employees and how to create an environment where everyone feels safe and positive.
 They will also show employees how much you care about their well-being and create a work environment where everyone feels valued and heard.

-Mental health survey for students
+Mental health questionnaire for students

 Mental health surveys for teachers